ergon/airlock-minikube-example/README.md

 This repository contains deployment examples for [Airlock] on [Minikube].
 It shows how to protect a backend application with Airlock Microgateway and how to authenticate users using Airlock IAM.
 The source code is available under the [MIT license].

-## About Ergon

-*Airlock* is a registered trademark of [Ergon].
-Ergon is a Swiss leader in leveraging digitalisation to create unique and effective client benefits, from conception to market, the result of which is the international distribution of globally revered products.

 ## Overview

 ![Overview](/.github/images/overview.svg)